galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 az role assignment create --assignee <appId> --role Contributor
 ```

+## Docker Hub
+You will need a Docker Hub account.
+If you don't have an existing account, please sign up for a new account at [DockerHub](https://hub.docker.com/)).
+Please note down your username, password and  email for Docker Hub.
+Also, please do a checkout of [Oracle WebLogic Server](https://hub.docker.com/_/oracle-weblogic-server-12c), we will use 12.2.1.3.

 *The following sections of the guide will take you step-by-step through the process of setting up a WebLogic cluster on AKS - remaining as close as possible to a native Kubernetes experience.
 This allows you to understand and customize each step.
 If you wish to have a more automated experience that abstracts some lower level details, you can skip to the [Automation](#automation) section.*

 ## Create Azure Kubernetes Service (AKS) Cluster